flolbr/SARAH-Addon-Anywhere/README.md

 All you have to do is to copy the files in a folder on your PHP server, and **that's all !**
 > **NOTE:**
-I strongly recommend to protect this folder with a *.htaccess* file, in order to prevent undesired people to access your home automation.
+I strongly recommend you to protect this folder with a *.htaccess* file, in order to prevent undesired people to access your home automation.

 You can replace the text *S.A.R.A.H* with whatever you want by changing the value of the *$name* variable in *index.php*.